-Program Standouts: Veterinary Nursing Care and Business Procedures, Anesthesia and Surgical Assisting, Veterinary Medical Terminology, Emergency and Critical Medicine, Safe Handling of Animals, and proper handling of Lab Specimens.
+Program Standouts: Veterinary Nursing Care and Business Procedures, Anesthesia and Surgical Assisting, Veterinary Medical Terminology, Emergency, and Critical Medicine, Safe Handling of Animals, and proper handling of Lab Specimens.

-Degree Outcomes: San Jaun Colleges AAS in Veterinary Technology degree program prepares students for the national exam, and then for an exciting career as a veterinarian’s assistant.
+Degree Outcomes: San Juan Colleges AAS in Veterinary Technology degree program prepares students for the national exam, and then for an exciting career as a veterinarian’s assistant.
 If you desire, you may transfer your credits to a bachelor’s degree program.

 Online AAS in Veterinary Nursing

-The Veterinary Nursing Distance Learning (VNDL) program offered at Purdue is typically for those already employed with a veterinarian, is self-motivated, needs to set their own pace with their studies and has a desire to help animals.
+The Veterinary Nursing Distance Learning (VNDL) program offered at Purdue is typically for those already employed with a veterinarian, is self-motivated, needs to set their own pace with their studies, and has a desire to help animals.
 The curriculum consists of “27 didactic courses and 18 clinical mentorships,” according to their website.
 Through this program, students can earn an online Associate of Applied Science (AAS) degree in the field of Veterinary Nursing and can be completed in as little as three years, as you take advantage of their part-time learning program.

-Campus Location: West LaFayette, IN
+Campus Location: West Lafayette, IN

 School Accreditation: North Central Association of Colleges and Schools, The Higher Learning Commission, American Veterinary Medical Association (AVMA).